SoftwareSecurityLab/Chaum-Pedersen/README.md

 Throws an error if any of parameters is of wrong type.

-**NOTE:** For security sakes, we get rid of `r` as soon as we computes the Schnorr proof.
+**NOTE:** For security sakes, we get rid of `r` as soon as we computes the Chaum-Pedersen proof.
 So make sure you keep it safe yourself.

 ### `verify(proof, x, n, m)`
 * **`proof`:** Chaum-Pedersen Proof